invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 *** Government registration required ***

 #### Payment Means - Mandatory

 The payment means contains information on how the seller wishes to be paid.
-Use the [Payment Means](#payment-means-codelist) you must have at least ONE payment means that is a Credit Transfer type
+Using the [Payment Means](#payment-means-codelist) codelist, you must include at least ONE payment means of the Credit Transfer type.

 ```php
    <cac:PaymentMeans>